Frequency Caps

 Frequency caps for CPS-based flights are described in CPS (Spot-based) Flights.

-How TAP's Frequency Caps Work
+How Frequency Caps Work

 Ads in TAP are delivered on a one-to-one basis, meaning each listener is unique and each ad is delivered to them as a unique impression.
 TAP’s ad separation rules and frequency caps are also listener-based, so the separation of ads that a person hears is unique to them even if the same rules apply to all.